AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Configuration.rst

 4. Find and check the **AmazonDynamoDBFullAccess** policy.
 5. Click **Attach Policy**.

-Your Identity Pool is now configured to use the required AWS services for Alexa Plus Unity to function.
+Your Identity Pool is now configured to use the required AWS services for Games SDK for Alexa to function.

 PubNub Configuration
 ====================

-For Alexa Plus Unity to fuction, we need to configure PubNub to allow the Unity project to communicate with the Alexa Skill.
+For Games SDK for Alexa to fuction, we need to configure PubNub to allow the Unity project to communicate with the Alexa Skill.

 Prerequisites
 ^^^^^^^^^^^^^